Jiwoong-Kang/Startup/note.md

 ## Commandline for Console

-- echo - Output the parameters of the command
+- echo - Output the parameters of the command (printf has the same power, printf can be used like C, such as %s and %d)
 - cd - Change directory
 - mkdir - Make directory
 - rmdir - Remove directory